maxludden/max/README.md

 ## Installation

-`max` is avalible on pypi and may be installed with your favorite package manager.
+`max` is available on pypi and may be installed with your favorite package manager.

 #### PIP